bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 ## A couple of posts ago

-I wrote about how to [set up a VMSS to run your pipelines](./AzdoVMSS.md).
-Fine and dandy, but wwe can't be running large scale operations using clicks right?
+I wrote about how to [set up a VMSS to run your pipelines](posts/AzdoVMSS.md).
+Fine and dandy, but we can't be running large scale operations using clicks right?
 Let go explore and try to set up everything again, but this time using code!

 Before we can get going there are a few things we need to set up to be able to write and run Bicep code.
 Like always, [there's a guide on docs for it](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install), but like always I will go through how I did it as well.

 ## Bicep tooling

 The first thing we need is of course the Bicep CLI.
-There are a number of different ways to install and run this depending on how and what your prefered way of working is.
+There are a number of different ways to install and run this depending on how and what your preferred way of working is.

 - [Download](https://github.com/Azure/bicep/releases/latest/) and install directly from latest over at GitHub.
 Bicep is released as a self containing executable, and you can run it from the CLI.
 Remember to add it to your path though.
 - (do not?)
 Install it using [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/).
 If you are using Azure PowerShell to deploy Bicep files it will run whatever Bicep is installed to your CLI.
-Basically, this will wrap the `bicep.exe <command>` in some powershell magic.
+Basically, this will wrap the `bicep.exe <command>` in some PowerShell magic.
 - Install it with the [az cli](https://docs.microsoft.com/en-us/cli/azure/).
 This is kind of the odd one out here.
 If you run `az Bicep install` (or `az Bicep upgrade`) to get the latest and greatest, az cli will install a self contained version of the Bicep executable.
-This one will _not_ be available to the other CLIs or commandline to run.
+This one will _not_ be available to the other CLIs or command line to run.

 The downside here is of course that **if you run multiple tools and use them all to deploy Bicep code, you may have different versions of the tooling depending on where and how you run it, and hence you might get different results from different tools**

 Since I run PowerShell and az cli on my computer I simply have to update and maintain two different Bicep installs on my computer.

 After the CLI is installed, we also need to install the VSCode tooling.
 Fortunately this is a bit easier to do.
 Search for `bicep` in the extension manager, or go to [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) and click install.
-Thats it.
+That's it.

 We're ready to dive in to code.